-Because all Americans are presumptively protected by the Second Amendment, the government can justify prohibiting Mr. Alvarado from possessing firearms based on a DUI or marijuana possession only by demonstrating that the prohibition is consistent with America's historical tradition of firearm regulation.
+Because all Americans are presumptively protected by the Second Amendment, the government can justify prohibiting medical marijuana patients from possessing firearms only by demonstrating that the prohibition is consistent with America's historical tradition of firearm regulation.

 America's historical tradition of firearm regulation allows for the disarmament of dangerous persons-disaffected persons posing a threat to the government and persons with a proven proclivity for violence.
-But there is no tradition of disarming peaceable citizens, no tradition of disarming "unvirtuous" citizens, and no tradition of disarming citizens based on their status as felons.
+But there is no tradition of disarming peaceable citizens, no tradition of disarming "unvirtuous" citizens, and no tradition of disarming citizens based on their status as misdemeanants or felons.

-The government has failed to carry its burden of proving that someone is dangerous based on a DUI or marijuana possession.
-It is therefore a violation of Mr. Alvarado's Second Amendment rights to prohibit him from possessing firearms.
+The government has failed to carry its burden of proving that medical marijuana patients are dangerous.
+It is a therefore a violation of the Plaintiffs' Second Amendment rights to prohibit them from possessing firearms.